verificarlo/verificarlo/doc/02-Backends.md

 Note: these backends are deprecated and the more efficient [PRISM backend](#prism-backend) is recommended instead for stochastic rounding.
-MCA backends is only recommended when you need the mca or ib modes, or for architectures which do not support PRISM.
+MCA backends are only recommended when you need the mca or ib modes, or for architectures which do not support PRISM.

 There are two available backends: